 In May 2024, the XRB introduced NZ IFRS 18 Presentation and Disclosure in Financial Statements (NZ IFRS 18) (effective for annual reporting periods beginning on or after 1 January 2027).
-This standard replaces NZ IAS 1 Presentation of Financial Statements (NZ IAS 1) and primarily introduces a defined structure for the statement of comprehensive income, disclosure of management-defined performance measures (a subset of non-GAAP measures) in a single note together with reconciliation requirements and additional guidance on aggregation and disaggregation principles in the Financial Statements.
-NZ IFRS 18 will be applicable to the Fund's Financial Statements to the extent that it is not superseded by NZ IAS 26 Accounting and Reporting by Retirement Benefit Plans.
-The Scheme has not early adopted NZ IFRS 18 and is yet to assess its impacts.
+This standard replaces NZ IAS 1 Presentation of Financial Statements (NZ IAS 1) and primarily introduces a defined structure for the statement of comprehensive income, disclosure of management-defined performance measures (a subset of non-GAAP measures) in a single note together with reconciliation requirements and additional guidance on aggregation and disaggregation principles in the financial statements.
+NZ IFRS 18 will be applicable to the Fund's financial statements to the extent that is not superseded by NZ IAS 26 Accounting and Reporting by Refirement Benefit Plans.
+The Funds have not early adopted this standard and are yet to assess its impacts.